MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 * Load CT and related RTSTRUCT data.
 * Visualize RTSTRUCTs as colored CSOs.
 * Show labels next to each RTSTRUCT contour.
-* Visualize RTDOSE as a semi-transparent colored overlay.
+* Visualize RTDOSE as a semitransparent colored overlay.

 *DICOM RT* files are essential in radiotherapy treatment planning.